MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/4-interacting-data.md

 You've coded the CRUD operations for `PizzaService`, but it's be easier to test the read operation if the database contains good data.
 You decide to modify the app to seed the database on startup.

 > [!WARNING]
-> This database seeding strategy doesn't account for race conditions.
-Be careful using the database seeding approach in a distributed environment.
+> This database seeding code doesn't account for race conditions, so be careful when using it in a distributed environment without mitigating changes.

 1. In the *Data* folder, add a new file named *DbInitializer.cs*.
 1. Add the following code to *Data\DbInitializer.cs*: